2025–26 EuroCup Women: Regular season

 48 teams are divided into 12 groups of 4, where the top 2, plus the four best third placed teams, advance to play-off round 1.

 This season, Saarlouis Royals, Nyon Basket Feminin, Trešnjevka 2009, Peja 03, SBŠ Ostrava and UZKK Student all make their debut in the regular season.

 For the first time since 2009–10, Croatia have two teams in the regular season.
-Czech Republic have five teams for the first time.
+Czech Republic have four teams for the first time.

 CS Rapid București takes part for the first time since the tournament was renamed the EuroCup Women.

 21 national associations will be represented this season, down by one compared to 2024–25.
 Kosovo, Bulgaria and Croatia are present after absences for six, three and two years respectively.
 Armenia, Cyprus, Finland and Great Britain didn't take part this season.